 Petersen has worked with project management and communications in the fashion industry since 2012, first with Danish designer Vibe Johannsen and later at Copenhagen Fashion Week and Danish Fashion Institute.

-She holds a BA in Intercultural Market Communication and a Master in Management of Creative Business Processes, both from Copenhagen Business School.
-She wrote her master thesis about Danish Fashion Institute’s work with sustainability.
+She holds a BA in Intercultural Market Communication and a Master’s in Management of Creative Business Processes, both from Copenhagen Business School.
+She wrote her master thesis on Danish Fashion Institute’s work with sustainability.

 Martínez Díez joined Global Fashion Agenda as Senior Public Affairs Manager in September 2019.
 She holds a Master’s degree in EU politics and law from Sciences Po Paris and brings over 8 years of experience in Public Affairs first in Paris.
 Then in Brussels where she worked at namely the European Commission, the Regional Office of Madrid and the Brussels-based consultancy EURALIA where she was leading the agri-consumers department working in the fields of circular economy and sustainability in the supply chains including the fashion and food industries.

 Maria Samsøe-Schmidt is Global Partnerships Coordinator at Global Fashion Agenda.
 In her role she coordinates the work with sponsors as well as strategic and associate partners of GFA and provides support on projects for Copenhagen Fashion Summit/CFS+, including overseeing current sponsors and various stakeholder management tasks for GFA.

 Samsøe joined GFA in 2017 as Business Development Intern and continued on to coordinate and facilitate various programmes of Copenhagen Fashion Summit/CFS+, before moving on to sponsors and partnerships in January 2021.